elf4j/elf4j/README.md

   java -Delf4j.logger.factory.fqcn="elf4j.util.NoopLoggerFactory" MyApplication
   ```

-- It is considered a setup error to have multiple provider JARs in the classpath without a selection.
-The ELF4J facade
+- It is considered a setup error to have multiple providers in the classpath without a selection.
+The ELF4J facade falls
-  falls back to no-op on all errors related to logging service provider discovery.
+  back to no-op on all errors related to logging service provider discovery.

 ### For Logging Service Providers...

 As with the Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html),
 the logging _service provider_ implementation should be concrete and complete - including both the _provider class_ for
 the `LoggerFactory` [SPI](https://docs.oracle.com/javase/tutorial/ext/basics/spi.html) and the _service class_ for
-the `Logger` API - and packaged with the proper _provider-configuration_ file in the resource
+the `Logger` API.
+The implementation should be packaged with the proper _provider-configuration_ file in the resource
 directory `META-INF/services` as specified by `java.util.ServiceLoader`.

 ## Available Logging Service Providers of the ELF4J SPI